Devp459/Devp459/README.md

 # 💫 About Me:

+👋 **Hi, I'm Dev Patel**

-  👋 Hi, I'm Dev Patel — a Computer Science student at the University of Illinois at Chicago (UIC) with a 3.7 GPA, driven by a deep interest in Artificial Intelligence, Machine Learning, and Data Science.
+I'm a Computer Science student at the University of Illinois at Chicago (UIC) with a **3.7 GPA**, driven by a deep interest in **Artificial Intelligence, Machine Learning, and Data Science**.

-  My academic journey has been complemented by meaningful hands-on experience.
-I completed a research internship at UIC, where I developed Python-based data analysis tools and optimization algorithms to solve large-scale linear programs in the field of coded caching.
-More recently, I worked as a Web Development Intern at TechConnectUSA, where I built responsive front-end interfaces using HTML, CSS, JavaScript, and React, collaborated with cross-functional teams, and contributed to a 30% reduction in website downtime across client projects.
+---

+## 💼 **Experience**

+My academic journey has been complemented by meaningful hands-on experience:

+**🔬 Research Intern @ UIC**
+- Developed Python-based data analysis tools and optimization algorithms
+- Solved large-scale linear programs in the field of coded caching
+- Reduced computational time through efficient algorithm design

+**💻 Web Development Intern @ TechConnectUSA**
+- Built responsive front-end interfaces using HTML, CSS, JavaScript, and React
+- Collaborated with cross-functional teams to troubleshoot complex issues
+- Contributed to a 30% reduction in website downtime across client projects

+---

+## 🚀 **Projects**

+Beyond internships, I enjoy building projects that address real-world problems:

+✅ **Personal Finance Guidance App** — Helps users manage monthly expenses with interactive Python graphics
-  Beyond internships, I enjoy building projects that address real-world problems.
-From a personal finance guidance app to a sustainability-focused marketplace connecting users with businesses that donate surplus goods, I strive to write code that is both purposeful and impactful.
+✅ **EcoMarket Website** — A sustainability-focused marketplace connecting users with businesses that donate surplus goods

+I strive to write code that is both purposeful and impactful.

+---

+## 🎯 **What I'm Looking For**

+I am currently seeking **internship opportunities** where I can:
+- Contribute to innovative teams
-  I am currently seeking internship opportunities where I can contribute to innovative teams, deepen my expertise in software development or data-driven fields, and continue growing as an engineer.
+- Deepen my expertise in software development or data-driven fields
+- Continue growing as an engineer

+---

 ## 🌐 Socials:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/dev-patel-459-uic/) [![email](https://img.shields.io/badge/Email-D14836?logo=gmail&logoColor=white)](mailto:devrp2306@gmail.com)